 Located in Oneonta, the Catskill Symphony Orchestra aims to educate the surrounding community in symphonic literature.
 The orchestra hosts five concerts per season inspired by the five major musical periods: Romantic, Modern, Contemporary, Baroque and Classical.
 Each concert provides a unique musical experience to an audience of over 3,000 community members.

 In Otsego County, the Glimmerglass Festival celebrates the arts all summer long with musical performances, events and discussions.
-The Festival provides opportunities relax with friends, and meet other music enthusiasts.
+The Festival provides opportunities to relax with friends, and meet other music enthusiasts.

 The Arkell Museum in Montgomery County features more than 350 paintings and sculptures by important American artists and hosts several lectures, concerts, films and workshops throughout the year.